“Best Egg donor IVF Florida services provided by clinic with its own egg donor bank.”

 Acceptable donors are generally those with a negative health history, an unremarkable family history, and a low-risk lifestyle.
 In some situations, recent grades and transcripts are reviewed in order to further document her abilities.

 Infectious disease screening is as per the current guidelines followed by members of the American Society for Reproductive Medicine.
 Our clinic is registered with the Federal Drug Administration (FDA).
 We follow all FDA rules regarding the screening of egg donors.
 These tests are HIV 1 & 2, Hepatitis B, Hepatitis C, RPR, gonorrhea, and chlamydia.
-All our donors are screened for the most common Cystic Fibrosis mutations, Spinal Muscular Atrophy (SMA), and Fragile X. African American donors are screened for Sickle Cell anemia.
-Donors undergo random drug screens.
+All our donors are screened for the most common recessive diseases like Cystic Fibrosis and Spinal Muscular Atrophy (SMA).
+We are currently screening egg donors with a 101 recessive disease panel from a company called Counsyl Genetics.
+Donors are also screened for Fragile X. Donors undergo random drug screens.
+Recently the FDA has asked us to start testing for West Nile Virus and to do thorough screening for Zika exposure risks.

-Egg Donors in our program have been assessed for ovarian reserve by the medical team through an early FSH level or an AntiMullerian hormone test or through a vaginal ultrasound measurement of the ovaries and the “resting follicle count”.
+Egg Donors in our program have been assessed for ovarian reserve by the medical team through an AntiMullerian hormone test or FSH level as well as a vaginal ultrasound measurement of the ovaries and the “resting follicle count”.
 This is a way of trying to predict if a donor will make a reasonable number of eggs when stimulated.

 Additional screening like psychological profiles and IQ tests may be obtained at the intended parents’ request and expense.